delvtech/solidity_takehome/README.md

 The following are designed to be solvable by all candidates.

 1) We have created a basic ERC20 contract (contracts/ERC20.sol) and a partially complete test file for it (tests/ERC20.ts) which currently only tests the `transfer` functionality.
 Please add more tests to this file to increase the coverage level.
 Some examples of functions which may need more testing are `transferFrom` and `approve`.
-2) Please create a grant funding contract which allows the account which deployed it to:
+2) Please create a grant funding contract which allows the account which deployed it to: <- Added Grant.sol for grant file (eucliss)
     1) Create new grants which transfer a variable amount of ERC20 tokens into the contract and store the amount and recipient with an unlock timestamp.
     2) Allows the funder to remove a grant before it unlocks for collection by the recipient.
     3) Allows the recipient to claim a grant after the unlock timestamp and transfer the funds out of the contract.
-3) Please create a testing file and test the smart contract you wrote.
+3) Please create a testing file and test the smart contract you wrote. <- Added tests to grant.ts (eucliss)
     * Hint - we have added a convenience method `increaseBlockTimestamp` which fast forwards the block timestamp for the locally deployed test ethereum network.

 ### Intermediate tasks

 The following are intermediate tasks and are optional for candidates for Junior roles.

-1) Please review ‘contracts/Market.sol’ for security vulnerabilities and write a small amount of text explaining any you find.
+1) Please review ‘contracts/Market.sol’ for security vulnerabilities and write a small amount of text explaining any you find.  <- Adding comments in sol file (eucliss)
 2) Please design a new feature or set of features for the grant contract which extend on the functionality of the contract.
-This is intentionally open ended, creative and ux improving features will be highly appreciated.
+This is intentionally open ended, creative and ux improving features will be highly appreciated. <- Added lucky swap feature, swaps grant with last person to approve a grant swap (eucliss)

 ## Build and Testing